 - Medication can not be administered if past the expiry date.

-Further information about Health Support and Medication Management can be found in the Health Support for Families brochure.
+Further information about Medication Management can be found in the Medication in Education and Care Services brochure.

 East Adelaide School